Oklahoma congressman: It's 'bull crap' that constituents pay my salary

 This is yet another episode in a string of contentious GOP town halls that have taken place while Congress has been on recess.
 When pressed by constituents, Republican Rep. Mike Coffman called for White House press secretary Sean Spicer to resign for saying Syrian leader Bashar al-Assad 's actions were worse than Adolf Hitler's.

-On Monday, South Carolina Republican Rep. Joe Wilson, who famously shouted "you lie" during President Obama's 2009 address to Congress, had to wait 30 seconds for crowd chants of "you lie" to die down after Wilson told the crowd he had supported the local solicitor in an effort to make sure violence against women is enforced.
+On Monday, South Carolina Republican Rep. Joe Wilson, who famously shouted "you lie" during President Obama's 2009 address to Congress, had to wait 30 seconds for crowd chants of "you lie" to die down after Wilson told the crowd he had supported the local solicitor in an effort to make sure that those who commit violence against women are prosecuted.
 Wilson voted against reauthorizing the Violence Against Women Act in 2013.